Adamcake/Bolt/app/README.md

 The linter being used is [TSLint](https://typescript-eslint.io/getting-started).
 The formatter is [Prettier](https://prettier.io/docs/en/).
 Rules can be changed in their relevant .rc files.

-When running `npm run lint`, you may notice an output about running prettier, go ahead and run `npm run format` so prettier can format the files.
+When running `bun run lint`, you may notice an output about running prettier, go ahead and run `bun run format` so prettier can format the files.
 Then, run lint again.
 Another thing to note is that you may get some errors regarding the use of type `any`.
 We want to avoid using type `any` at all cost, but sometimes giving a type to very arbitrary values is tough and tedious, use it as a last resort.

 ## Building

-Be sure to have everything installed: `npm install`.
+Be sure to have everything installed: `bun install`.
-Then, `npm run build` to have Vite build and output files into the `dist` directory.
+Then, `bun run build` to have Vite build and output files into the `dist` directory.
 Those files will be the ones used in release.

 ### Minifying